Is your church tired of hearing Malachi 3:10 every single week?

 Beware lest you say in your heart, ‘My power and the might of my hand have gotten me this wealth.’

-You shall remember the Lord your God, for it is he who gives you power to get wealth, that he may confirm his covenant that he swore to your fathers, as it is this day.
+You shall remember the Lord your God, for it is he who gives you the power to get wealth, that he may confirm the covenant he swore to your fathers, as it is this day.

 But you shall seek the place that the Lord your God will choose out of all your tribes to put his name and make his habitation there.

 There you shall go, and there you shall bring your burnt offerings and your sacrifices, your tithes and the contribution that you present, your vow offerings, your freewill offerings, and the firstborn of your herd and of your flock.

 You shall tithe all the yield of your seed that comes from the field year by year.

 And before the Lord your God, in the place that he will choose, to make his name dwell there, you shall eat the tithe of your grain, of your wine, and of your oil, and the firstborn of your herd and flock, that you may learn to fear the Lord your God always.

 At the end of every three years, you shall bring out all the tithe of your produce in the same year and lay it up within your towns.

 And the Levite, because he has no portion or inheritance with you, and the sojourner, the fatherless, and the widow, who are within your towns, shall come and eat and be filled, that the Lord your God may bless you in all the work of your hands that you do.

 Give generously to him and do so without a grudging heart; then because of this the Lord your God will bless you in all your work and in everything you put your hand to.